nojhan/named-pipes-services/README.md

 to implement a serialization of a list of instances having three members of fundamental types is not a good use of your time.

-If you are building up (firsts versions of) communicating programs that will run on a (safe) local network, and for which the exchanged messages are known and simple, then I have good news:
+If you are building up (firsts versions of) two communicating programs that will run on a (safe) local network, and for which the exchanged messages are known and simple, then I have good news: